 Outdoor Watering Schedule

-The City implemented a new outdoor watering schedule in January 2021.
-The new watering days are based on the last number of your address and are now spread out over seven days rather than six to better balance water usage throughout the week.
+The watering days are based on the last number of your address and are spread out over seven days to balance water usage throughout the week.

 - Stage 3 – Only hand-held watering allowed.